-- Utilize the IRS Retrieval Tool directly from your FAFSA when possible
+- Use the IRS Retrieval Tool directly from your FAFSA when possible.

 - Verify your application (if applicable)

-- TCC will send a notice via your TCC email and/or Self-Service Financial Aid (WebAdvisor) if you are selected and will explain the next steps to follow.
-Not all students will received this additional email.
+- TCC will send a notice via your TCC email and/or the financial aid area of MyTCCTrack if you are selected and will explain the next steps to follow.
+Not all students will receive this additional email.
 Approximately 30 percent of students who apply for financial aid are selected for verification.

 - Submit any other documentation as requested by Student Financial Aid Services.

-To ensure availability of funding, all items must be completed and submitted by the following priority deadlines:
+Your FAFSA and any additional paperwork must be completed and submitted by the priority deadlines:

-Approximately 2 to 4 weeks after Student Financial Aid Services has received all of your information, you will be notified via your myTCC e-mail and Self-Service Financial Aid in WebAdvisor that an award letter is available detailing your eligibility for aid.
-Your award will be disbursed to your account approximately 7 days before the start of your first day of class.
+Approximately 2 to 4 weeks after Student Financial Aid Services has received all of your information, you will be notified via your student email and the financial aid area of MyTCCTrack that an award letter is available detailing your eligibility for aid.

 If you do not have an award letter from TCC, you do not have financial aid.
 You may be required to pay your tuition and fees up front and be reimbursed during the semester, if you are eligible for funding.